Facial Expression Classification using Fusion of Deep Neural Network in Video for the 3rd ABAW3 Competition: Abstract

 \section{Abstract}

 For computers to recognize human emotions, expression classification is an equally important problem in the human-computer interaction area.
-In the 3rd Affective Behavior Analysis In-The-Wild competition, the task of expression classification includes 8 classes including 6 basic expressions of human faces from videos.
-In this paper, we perform combination representation from RegNet, Attention module, and Transformer Encoder for the expression classification task.
-We achieve 35.87 \% for F1-score on the validation set of Aff-Wild2 dataset.
-This result shows the effectiveness of the proposed architecture.
+In the 3rd Affective Behavior Analysis In-The-Wild competition, the task of expression classification includes eight classes with six basic expressions of human faces from videos.
+In this paper, we employ a transformer mechanism to encode the robust representation from the backbone.
+Fusion of the robust representations plays an important role in the expression classification task.
+Our approach achieves 30.35\% and 28.60\% for the $F_1$ score on the validation set and the test set, respectively.
+This result shows the effectiveness of the proposed architecture based on the Aff-Wild2 dataset.